 Air Power Scholars

-The Air Power Scholars program is a cooperative endeavour between the Sir Richard Williams Foundation and the Air Power Development Centre.
+The Air Power Scholars program is a cooperative endeavour between the Sir Richard Williams Foundation and the Air and Space Power Centre.
 It aims to develop a small group of Air Force Officers with the intellectual skills, theoretical knowledge and practical experience to engage credibly in the global air and space power dialogue.
-PhD candidates are supported by the Air Power Development Centre and the Williams Foundation.
+PhD candidates are supported by the Air and Space Power Centre and the Williams Foundation.
 The Williams foundation supports scholars financially with up to $20,000 per PhD candidate over the course of their research.

 In December 2019, GPCAPT Jarrod Pendlebury was the first to complete his PhD with the support of the program.
 The PhD is titled The Dawn Horizon: Constructing an Air Force Identity During Initial Officer Training in Australia, The United States and The United Kingdom.
 Williams Board members extend their congratulations to GPCAPT Pendlebury.